atsyplenkov/loadflux/README.md

 To calculate a hysteresis index for your event run as follows:

 ``` r

 df %>%
   filter(he == 2) %>%
   SHI(q = discharge,
       ssc = SS)
 #> [1] 0.2473604
 ```

+### ACKNOWLEDGEMENTS

+*This research was performed according to the Development program of the Interdisciplinary Scientific and Educational School of M.V.
+Lomonosov Moscow State University “Future Planet and Global Environmental Change”*